 The lesson here is to take advantage of government education grants and start saving early.
 The sooner you receive government education grants, the more you can benefit from compound interest.

-How a Heritage RESP Can Be Used to Maximize Grant Amounts
+How a Heritage Plan Can Be Used to Maximize Grant Amounts

 Canada Education Savings Grant (CESG): Receive 20 percent of your RESP contributions per year, up to a maximum of $2,500 per year and a lifetime maximum of $7,200.